 David Jackson: At some point in time you can’t play like Cinderella.
 You got to go win it.

-Steve Brown: I always told David when you have Armanti on your side, if you can get to the last drive he can make so many things happen because of his athletic ability.
-With Armanti Edwards you always felt like you had a chance.
-Pound for pound the best quarterback I’ve ever seen at that level.
+Steve Brown: I always told David when you have Armanti on your side if you can get to the last drive he can make so many things happen because of his athletic ability.
+With Armanti Edwards, you always felt like you had a chance.
+Pound for pound is the best quarterback I’ve ever seen at that level.

 David Jackson: This would become the signature of Armanti Edwards.
 He’s kinda like the 1-AA’s John Elway.
 From that point forward with the ball in his hands and the game on the line he was going to win.

 App would try a double pass to CoCo Hillary but the play resulted in a four-yard loss.
 On second and long, Edwards would connect with TJ Courman on a catch-and-run for 20 yards to put App in Michigan territory.